-As a Personal Trainer, one of the most frequent reasons people hire me is for weight loss.
+As a Personal Trainer in Ocala, one of the most frequent reasons people hire me is for weight loss.
 I get asked the most questions about how to lose weight.
 I get asked about every fad diet, workout craze, supplement and <dreaded> MLM product out there.
 When I tell people the simple answers, they look at me and their eyes glaze over.
 It really can’t be that simple.
 There must be some magic!
 Tell me what it is, how much I have to pay and let’s get this weight loss happening FAST.
 I want to be smokin’ hot in a month!!!

 Friends, there is no magic.
 There is no product on the market or special piece of equipment that is going to help you lose weight.
 Do you know what you need the most?
 Patience.
 Because true and lasting weight loss takes TIME.
 It is not fast, it doesn’t happen quickly.
 You need the patience to wait it out.
 You need patience to know that if you continue to make the right choices and make changes to your lifestyle, your body will respond and over time you will see a difference.